Kismat Love Paisa Dilli: Plot

-The film is set on a winter night in Delhi where a middle class, Delhi university guy falls in love with a girl anchoring a fashion show.
+The film is set on a winter night in Delhi, where a middle-class Delhi university guy falls in love with a girl anchoring a fashion show.
 In the process of wooing her, someone plants a sting operation tape in his pocket.
-This sting operation has a minister talking of buying and selling MLAs and media heads from his Swiss bank accounts.
+This sting operation has a minister talking about buying and selling MLAs and media heads from his Swiss bank accounts.
 Unknowing, he is chased by corrupt cops and good guys to get that tape back.
 Soon he gets to know of tape with him and its high relevance.
-How this university student who always talked against corruption like any layman, now gets bribed himself by the big offer thrown by Minster's man constitutes the edge of the seat climax of story.
+How this university student, who always talked against corruption like any layman, now gets bribed himself by the big offer thrown by the minister's man constitutes the climax of the story.